-Draft Registration Directory Service Statement of Purpose
+Draft Registration Data and Directory Service Statement of Purpose

-Version 5, 21 September 2016
+Version 6, 27 September 2016

-This statement is intended to define the purpose(s) of a Registration Directory Service (RDS) for generic TLD domain names.
+This statement is intended to define the purpose(s) of a Registration Directory Service (RDS) for generic top-level domain (gTLD) names.
 The statement is grouped into two categories: 1) Overall Goals for this Statement of Purpose; 2) Specific Purposes.
 To ensure that the purposes are understood in the appropriate context, a list of prerequisite conditions of purposes is also provided.

 Note that it is important to make a distinction between the purpose(s) of individual registration data elements versus the purpose(s) of a RDS, i.e., the system that may collect, maintain, and provide or deny access to some or all of those data elements [and services related to them, if any.]
 This purpose statement is intended to focus on the purpose(s) of the RDS as a whole, although some overlap may be unavoidable.